 The Pediatric and Adolescent Transgender Health (PATH) Clinic in Madison, Wis., provides education about medical care options for gender-variant children and adolescents.

-Services provided include participation in crisis response/intervention when requested, referral of students and families to appropriate community resources, and availability to individual GLBTQ students at each school.
+Services provided include participation in crisis response/intervention when requested, referral of students and families to appropriate community resources and availability to individual LGBTQIA+ students at each school.
 Also coordinates a group for parents of transgender children and adolescents.

 Information and resources for transgender students at the University of Wisconsin-Madison.
 Includes information on name change in the UW system, health insurance coverage of transition and further resources.